-In this video, Dr. Melissa Gratias of Productivity Psychologist, LLC discusses the outcomes of fear and the only three choices we can make.
+In this video, Dr. Melissa Gratias discusses the outcomes of fear and the only three choices we can make.

 Don’t want to watch the video?
 A transcript is below.

-Hi this is Dr. Melissa Gratias, and I am a productivity psychologist.
+Hi this is Dr. Melissa Gratias, and I am a productivity specialist.
 I help overworked and overwhelmed people feel focused, balanced, and successful.

-Today, being the psychologist that I am, I am talking about FEAR!
+Today, I am talking about FEAR!
 Fear is not productive.